hellux/3d-projection/README.md

-# 3d-projection
+# 3D-projection
 Experiment to render 3D objects onto a 2D surface.
-Previewer written in C++ with SDL and renderers written in Python 3.5.0 and C.
+Previewer and render written in C. Previewer uses the SDL library.